VACInc/proxmoxve/README.md

    For the entity to appear enabled on the device page, it may be necessary to refresh the page.
    </details>

+> [!NOTE]
+> The Wake on LAN button only works if the configured node is in a cluster of two or more nodes.
+If you want to use WOL on a single Node, use the official `Wake-On-Lan` integration.

 ## Translations
 [![Crowdin](https://badges.crowdin.net/proxmoxve-homeassistant/localized.svg)](https://crowdin.com/project/proxmoxve-homeassistant)